ABOUT THE ARTIST

 Like most anyone, I savor the distant vista after climbing a mountain.
 But for me, it is still the details along the way that I am most hungry for: the colors of stone and lichen in the mist... the contours drawn on an icy bog as it freezes and re-freezes... exuberant fungi and mosses adorning an old stump.

-And, for sure, the undulating surfaces of tree trunks: the muscular ropey-ness of an ancient white pine, the ridges and furrows of red oak, and of course, the bright beauty of birch, with its delicate patterns of white, gray, black, and sienna.
+And, for sure, the undulating surfaces of tree trunks: the muscular ropey-ness of an ancient white pine, the ridges and furrows of red oak, and of course, the bright beauty of birch, with its delicate patterns of white, umber, sienna, and black.
 Taking it all in is a visual feast that fills me up.

 HUNTING FOR BARK

 I love the hunt!
 I harvest birch bark in small amounts and only from naturally fallen trees whose life-cycle has expired.
-Someone once questioned the truth of this statement as marketing nonsense, but it is indeed the case!
 Believe me, in addition to being respectful of the life and beauty of the forest, taking the bark from fallen trees makes sense in so many other ways too.

 First, in purely practical terms, it is much easier to remove the bark as the inner wood begins to dry out.